exercism/v3/languages/swift/exercises/concept/arrays/.docs/instructions.md

 ## 2. Change a card in the stack

-Implement the function `setCard(at:from:)` that returns a new stack that is a copy of the input stack but which has the card at position `index` changed to the the new card provided
+Implement the function `setCard(at:in:to)` that returns a new stack that is a copy of the input stack but which has the card at position `index` changed to the the new card provided.
+If the given `index` is not a valid index in the stack, the original stack should be returned, unchanged.

 ```swift
 let index = 2